Keloid scar; Scar - keloid

 When you are in the sun:

-Continue to follow these steps for at least 6 months after injury or surgery for an adult, or up to 18 months for a child.
+Continue to follow these steps for at least 6 months after injury or surgery for an adults.
+Children may need up to 18 months of prevention.

-Imiquimod cream can be used to prevent keloids from forming after surgery, or from returning after they are removed.
+Imiquimod cream may help prevent keloids from forming after surgery.
+The cream also prevents keloids from returning from after they are removed.

-Last reviewed on: 11/12/2014
+Last reviewed on: 10/24/2016

-Reviewed by: Richard J. Moskowitz, MD, dermatologist in private practice, Mineola, NY.
-Review provided by VeriMed Healthcare Network.
+Reviewed by: David L. Swanson, MD, Vice Chair of Medical Dermatology, Associate Professor of Dermatology, Mayo Medical School, Scottsdale, AZ.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.